Excel Vlookup Tutorial Part 2 - Vlookup Syntax & Rules

 Find an exact match to the lookup_value - if an exact is not found, the function returns an error

 |If the [range_lookup] value is omitted, it takes the default value of TRUE

 A reminder of the Vlookup syntax, in the form of a handy Vlookup Quick Reference Card, can be printed from the

 It is important that you understand the following rules when using the Vlookup function in Excel:

 - The data in the supplied table_array must be organised in columns.

 - The function sees upper case and lower case text as being equal (i.e. a lookup of the string "TEXT" will match the string "text").

-- The Vlookup function includes all characters (including spaces) when searching for a match.
+- The Vlookup function considers all characters (including spaces) when searching for a match.
 Therefore, the two text strings,

 "text" (no spaces) and "text " (with trailing spaces) are not an exact match.

 Rules for the Vlookup Using an Exact Match

 If the [range_lookup] argument is set to FALSE, the Vlookup searches for an exact match to the lookup_value.